sodadata/docs/soda-cl/automated-monitoring.md

 ## About automated monitoring checks

-When you add automated monitoring checks to your checks.yml file, Soda Core prepares and executes two checks on all the datasets you indicate as included in your checks YAML file.
+When you add automated monitoring checks to your checks.yml file, Soda Library prepares and executes two checks on all the datasets you indicate as included in your checks YAML file.

 **Anomaly score check on row count**: This check counts the number of rows in a dataset during scan and registers anomalous counts relative to previous measurements for the row count metric.
 Refer to [Anomaly score checks]({% link soda-cl/anomaly-score.md %}) for details. <br />
 Anomaly score checks require a minimum of four data points (four scans at stable intervals) to establish a baseline against which to gauge anomalies.
-If you do not see check results immediately, allow Soda Core to accumulate the necessary data points.
+If you do not see check results immediately, allow Soda Library to accumulate the necessary data points.

 **Schema checks**: This check monitors schema changes in datasets, including column addition, deletion, data type changes, and index changes.
 By default, this automated check results in a failure if a column is deleted, its type changes, or its index changes; it results in a warning if a column is added.
 Refer to [Schema checks]({% link soda-cl/schema.md %}) for details.<br />
 Schema checks require a minimum of one data point to use as a baseline against which to gauge schema changes.
 If you do not see check results immediately, wait until after you have scanned the dataset twice.

-If you have connected Soda Core to a Soda Cloud account, Soda Core pushes check results to your cloud account where Soda Cloud stores all the previously-measured, historic values for your checks in the Cloud Metric Store.
-SodaCL can then use these stored values to establish a baseline of normal metric values against which to evaluate future metric values to identify anomalies and schema changes.
-Therefore, you must have a created and [connected a Soda Cloud account]({% link soda-core/connect-core-to-cloud.md %}) to use automated monitoring checks.
+These types of checks require a **Soda Cloud** account.
+Soda Library pushes check results to your account where Soda Cloud stores all the previously-measured, historic values for your checks in the Cloud Metric Store.
+SodaCL can then use these stored values to establish a relative state against which to evaluate future schema and anomaly score checks.

 ## Prerequisites